awedis/js-data-structures-algorithms/README.md

     - Linked List consists of nodes where each node contains a data field & a refernece(link) to the next node in the list.
   - Queue:
     - A Queue is a linear structure which follows a particular order in which the operations are performed.
 The order is First In First Out (FIFO).
+  - Priority Queue:
+    - Priority Queue is an extension of queue.
+Every item has a priority associated with it.
+An element with high priority is dequeued before an element with low priority.
+If two elements have the same priority, they are served according to their order in the queue.